What is Excel’s Power Pivot?

 Power Pivot also enables users to create visual data that can be outputted to Excel worksheets.
 It includes PivotTables and PivotCharts.
-Worksheets with multiple outputs create a dashboard of data that can easily be viewed and can be shared with higher-ups in a company.
+Worksheets with multiple outputs create a dashboard dashboard that can easily be viewed and shared with higher-ups in a company.
 Executives can view and even interact with the data if the worksheets are built correctly.

 To keep learning and developing your knowledge base, please explore the additional relevant resources below: